Anticipating an Einstein moment in the understanding of consciousness, podcast with Henry Shevlin

 Consciousness, Sentience, and Moral Status

-A recurring theme in the conversation was the link between consciousness and moral consideration.
+He is interested in the link between consciousness and moral consideration.

 “A schoolboy kicking a stone isn’t doing anything morally wrong because the stone can’t suffer.
 But if he kicks a dog, that’s different.
 That’s the power of consciousness, it’s tied to moral status.”